 1] Run Hardware Troubleshooter

-If you are getting BSOD because of this, its best to boot into Safe Mode and run the inbuilt Hardware Troubleshooter.
+If you are getting BSOD because of this, it’s best to boot into Safe Mode and run the inbuilt Hardware Troubleshooter.
 Go to Settings > Update & Security > Troubleshooter.
 Click on the Hardware Troubleshooter, and it should be able to fix the issue.
 If you have old hardware, you might have to replace in case the troubleshooter is not able to resolve it.

 2] Rollback or Reinstall compatible driver

-It is possible that a recent update of Windows resulted in the incompatible driver.
+It is possible that a recent update of Windows resulted in an incompatible driver.
 You will need to either roll back or reinstall the driver.
 You could also download the latest driver from the OEM website or uninstall the update from Windows to make it work again.
 The updated driver might try to access a memory area which it should not.

 There are more generic suggestions here that can help you fix Windows Stop Errors or Blue Screen of Death.